Southeast Louisiana State Hospital

 Under new ownership Southeast Louisiana State Hospital has become what is known today as, Northlake Behavioral Health System.

 Today, Northlake Behavioral Health System remains the largest behavioral health institution in Louisiana.
 In 2016, Northlake became a 501(c)(3) not for profit hospital with a mission to provide quality services to individuals with mental and behavioral concerns.
 The hospital and its caring team of professionals are valued members of the community, who prioritize giving back through different partnerships and organizations.
 Northlake is a teaching hospital that provides Louisiana medical and clinical professionals an active and supportive teaching environment.
-Northlake Behavioral Health System is involved with NAMI (National Alliance on Mental Illness), Louisiana State University, and accredited by Joint Commissions as well as Legitscript.
+Northlake Behavioral Health System is involved with NAMI (National Alliance on Mental Illness), Louisiana State University, and is accredited by The Joint Commission.